Isaac-Tait/Fallfish-Tenkara/content/blog/japanese-cuisine/index.md

 ---
 title: Japanese food in many of its various forms
-description: From convenience store food to sushi restaurants - Japanese food is delicious
+description: From convenience store food to sushi restaurants - Japanese food is delicious...
 date: 2015-05-16T03:13:00+02:00
 tags: [Random]
 ---